 But is it any wonder?
 Writers have been killed for publishing the wrong ideas or exposing the wrong people.

 As I found myself encouraging my student to push past her fears, go deeper into her most vulnerable and emotional places… to write herself naked, so to speak, I realized that I was talking more to myself than I was to her.

 I’ve heard that when one teaches, two learn, so I’m documenting my lessons here, if not as advice to the aspiring writers I work with, then as reminders to myself — an already well-published, well-circulated writer.

 Use a pseudonym.

 I do.
 A.J.
-Kay is not my god-given name, although it’s not far from it.
-My real name is Amanda Kitchen.
+Kay is not my God-given name, although it’s not far from it.
+Neither is any of my other pseudonyms.
 Several readers have found my “real” social media profiles, and that’s okay.
 I am capable of setting and enforcing my personal boundaries when people I don’t know approach me.
 It’s not meant to be a firewall, anyway.
 It gives me the perception of just enough distance from my “real-life” connections to allow me the freedom to write more than I could otherwise.

 There are other reasons to have a pseudonym, but this is a good one.